Ordinary Thoughts, Essays and Short Stories

 While there’s no question that I could be doing a lot more when it comes to being a productive individual, that’s no reason to discount the decades when I was up and out and working for a living day after day after day.
 I spent years looking forward to the day when my time would finally be my own to do with as I pleased, and I did everything required to earn that privilege.
 Yet, ever since that day arrived, I’ve had this judgy little pissant lurking in the back of my mind.
 It gets a real kick out of railing at me about how my life can’t possibly be fulfilling because it doesn’t mirror the lives of other retirees.
 You know…the ones who travel and take up new hobbies and play pickleball.
 I compare myself to them and feel somewhat deficient.
 The fact that I’ve never felt drawn to any of those activities doesn’t matter.
 I tell myself I should be drawn to them or, at the very least, to something similar.

 Easier said than done.
-I waste tons of my precious time worrying about the opinions of others.
+I waste tons of that precious time worrying about the opinions of others.
 It’s been one of my biggest flaws for as long as I can remember.
 And what makes the whole thing almost comical is the fact that, truth be told, it’s highly unlikely that anybody cares one way or the other about what I’m doing on any given day.
 They have their own lives to think about.
 Regardless of what my massive ego may claim…it isn’t always about me.

 My guess is I’m not alone when I question whether I’m taking advantage of my golden years the way I should.
 I figure there’s a fair number of retirees out there who wonder about their own productivity.
 For their sake, I just hope they don’t go as far as I do when it comes to worrying about what others think.
 It’s not only pointless, it’s exhausting.
 Honestly, the concept of “should” has no right to rent space in anybody’s head.